Facts About COVID-19 and the Vaccines

 Do I need to get a COVID-19 vaccine if I’ve already had COVID-19?

 Yes.
 People can get COVID-19 more than once, although it’s not common.
 Being vaccinated after having COVID-19 strengthens your immunity to give you better protection.

 Also, people who are vaccinated have a lower risk of spreading the virus to others.
-This is very important because of the risks to unvaccinated people from the Delta variant and other variants.
+This is very important because of the risks to unvaccinated people from highly contagious variants.